-The Global Fresh and Frozen Tuna Supply Chain Roundtable (SR), previously known as the Global Fresh and Frozen Tuna SR, serves as a forum for companies that are involved in the supply of fresh or frozen yellowfin and bigeye tuna and wish to actively support improvements at fleet, national or regional level, incl. changes in policy (e.g., the introduction of harvest control rules).
+The Global Fresh and Frozen Tuna Supply Chain Roundtable (SR), previously known as the Global Fresh and Frozen Tuna SR, serves as a forum for companies that are involved in the supply of fresh or frozen yellowfin and bigeye tuna and wish to actively support improvements at fleet, national, or regional levels, including changes in policy (e.g., the introduction of harvest control rules).
 An increasing focus of the SR is the mitigation of bycatch, including of endangered, threatened, and protected (ETP) species such as sharks, rays, dolphins, sea turtles, sea birds, etc., in longline fisheries.

-SFP is recommending that the T75 strategy focus on starting or implementing national-level FIPs (i.e. exporters collaborating to engage all the local fisheries management units) in the fisheries targeted by the longline fleets of primary production countries: Indonesia, Taiwan, Japan, Korea, and China, but also Sri Lanka.
+SFP is recommending that the T75 strategy focus on starting or implementing national-level FIPs (i.e., exporters collaborating to engage all the local fisheries management units) in the fisheries targeted by the longline fleets of primary production countries, including China, Indonesia, Japan, Korea, and Taiwan, as well as Sri Lanka.
 New supply chain engagement in Japan will be required to close the gap to T75 by supporting or starting such national fleet FIPs.

-SFP has also created procurement specifications for fresh/frozen tuna incl.
-Best Practice guidance addressing bycatch of longline tuna fisheries (Japanese version) (Spanish version) and encourages companies to adopt these policies as a demonstration of commitment to responsible sourcing.
+SFP has also created procurement specifications for fresh and frozen tuna, including best practice guidance addressing bycatch of longline tuna fisheries (Japanese version) (Spanish version) (Bahasa - Indonesian version), and encourages companies to adopt these policies as a demonstration of commitment to responsible sourcing.